shoelace-style/shoelace/docs/components/button.md

 ### Disabled

 Use the `disabled` prop to disable a button.
+Clicks will be suppressed until the disabled state is removed.

 ```html preview
 <sl-button type="default" disabled>Default</sl-button>